angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 What's happening here?

-* The code from Gregor not only defines `ɵprov` but also `ɵfac` (the factory), which is usually created automatically by the Angular compiler.
+* Gregor's code defines not only `ɵprov` but also explicitly `ɵfac` (the factory), which is usually created automatically by the Angular compiler.
   The code also prevents direct instantiation of the class with an early exception.
   If you're concerned about manual instantiation, keep this check.
 * Within the factory, the code injects each dependency explicitly using `ɵɵinject`.